Psychology Externship

 Clinical Child and Adolescent Therapy — Youth Mood and Anxiety

 In this rotation, externs will gain therapy experience by providing individual treatment to children and adolescents with depression, anxiety, and other mood concerns.
 They will have the potential to gain experience in and/or receive didactic training in evidence-based therapies for children and adolescents, such as DBT, ACT, and CBT informed interventions.
 Externs can expect to receive 4 hours of intervention experience weekly and will also have the opportunity to learn from and observe other trainees in clinic.
 Date and time of extern’s placement is flexible and can be completed either in the morning or afternoon.
-Specific day of the week will vary depending on your supervisor placement with Wednesday (Dr. Simon) and Thursday (Dr. Washington) available.
+Specific day of the week will vary depending on your supervisor placement with Wednesday and Thursday available.
 Externs have the opportunity to see patients in the morning or afternoon depending on supervisor.
-Fourth year students and above with experience providing evidence-based therapies to diverse populations of adolescents are encouraged to apply.
-Preferred start date is July 2024.
+Onsite in person and onsite telehealth service delivery is available contingent on family preference.
+Fourth year students and above with experience providing evidence-based therapies, work with diverse populations and experience with adolescents/youth are encouraged to apply.
+Preferred start date is July 2025.

 Early Childhood and Adolescent Therapy at Milford

 The Early Childhood & Adolescent Therapy (ECAT) rotation at our Milford clinic offers a unique opportunity to gain intervention experience for early childhood and adolescent concerns in a one-day placement.
 The Milford clinic is located in a rural community and aims to increase access to therapy services for youth and their families.
 The day is structured where the extern will see 2-3 early childhood patients in the morning, receive an hour of supervision, and then see 2 adolescent patients in the afternoon.
-Externs will gain experience implementing evidence-based interventions for common early childhood concerns (e.g., disruptive behavior, sleep, toileting) while also gaining experience working with children and adolescents presenting with challenging behavior and mood concerns.
+Externs will gain experience implementing culturally humble, evidence-based interventions for common early childhood concerns (e.g., disruptive behavior, sleep, toileting) while also gaining experience working with children and adolescents presenting with internalizing concerns and associated challenging behaviors.
 Externs can expect 4-6 intervention hours per week with opportunities to consult with daycares, schools, and other providers.
-Opportunity for onsite telehealth services is available.
+If interested, externs may also have the opportunity to partner with the psychologist to complete diagnostic interviews and developmental assessments for children (0–5y.o.) presenting with behavioral and developmental concerns.
+Opportunity for onsite telehealth services is available contingent on family preference.
+Externs to participate in training activities onsite however participating in training activities through a hybrid model of in person and telehealth service delivery can also be discussed.

 Date of placement is flexible with Wednesday or Thursday availability preferred.
-Fourth year students and above are preferred with experience in cognitive behavior therapy, anxiety and early childhood.
+Fourth year students and above are preferred with experience in cognitive behavior therapy, exposure based interventions and early childhood.
 Opportunities to learn from and observe other trainees in clinic is available.
-Preferred start date is June or July 2024.
+Preferred start date is June or July 2025.

 Supervisor: Joanna Smith, PhD